What is Trim in a House?

 Pillars And Pilasters

 Most of the pillars and pilasters are stylized according to the designs of ancient Greek and Roman columns.
-They consist of three elements: Crown, shaft, and pedestal or base.
+They have three elements: Crown, shaft, and pedestal or base.

 Stair Stringers And Brackets

 Trims aren’t just for walls and floors.
 It can also be used on stairs.
-No matter what type of stairs you have in your home, there is usually a way to add trims so that the stairs complement the surrounding decor.
+No matter what type of stairs you have in your home, there is usually a way to add trims to complement the surrounding decor.

-In a closed or square staircase with walls on at least one side, adding stair stringers can give the staircase a whole new look.
-The stringers are large, flat panels ranging from 1 to 2 feet in height.
+Adding stair stringers can give a closed or square staircase with walls on at least one side a whole new look.
+The stringers are large, flat panels ranging from 1 to 2 feet tall.

-Other trims types around the house may include:
+Other trim types around the house may include:

 Pierced Molding